-The Institutional Research Officer and the ITD Business Intelligence and Reporting Team gather statistics on student admission and progression.
+The Institutional Research Officer gathers statistics on student admission and progression.
 Reports on student progression per programme are compiled and presented to course directors, heads of department/school, faculty deans and Executive Committee.

 In accordance with the Academic Programme Review Policy (which is covered in more detail in section 4.3), each programme's course review board is provided with the following sets of anonymised data, which they use in their annual and periodic programme review reports: